Our Path Learn More Show your children the path and they will follow it.

 It’s easier to get to where you’re going, when you’re given good directions.

-that seem to lurk around every corner, we quickly realized that the answer would be found in SEL (Social Emotional Learning) Curricula.
+Once we decided to put significant effort into educating and preparing our children for the risks and warning signs so that they are armed to avoid the dangers that seem to lurk around every corner, we quickly realized that the answer would be found in SEL (Social Emotional Learning) Curricula.
 These curricula have been rigorously tested and statistically proven to reduce bullying and abuse and the surrounding issues while increasing self-esteem and positive social skills.

 From Firefighting to Firepreventing